VCDBN/opsc7311-part-2-Yuvin15/README.md

 2. **Category Management**: Create and manage categories to organize your timesheet entries effectively.

 3. **Timesheet Entry Creation**: Add new timesheet entries by specifying the date, start and end times, description, and category.
-Optionally, attach relevant photographs.
+Optionally, attach relevant photographs to a specific category.

 4. **Daily Goal Settings**: Set your desired minimum and maximum daily working hours.